Ideas for venturing further afield than Craigengar

 www.edinburghplayhouse.org.uk, and www.fctt.org.uk

 Edinburgh offers endless opportunities.
 But perhaps save up the usual tourist hot-spots until another time when there are less of you and for now go for something different, more fun and group orientated?
-Here are a couple:
+Here are a few:

 A foodies’ guided walking tour for small groups round some of the best places in the Old and New towns of Edinburgh with some history, food and drink sampling thrown in. http://www.eatwalkedinburgh.co.uk/